Relational Fielding

 Creative Expression and Emergence – Embracing creativity as an intrinsic expression of relational presence through music, movement, poetry, improvisation, storytelling, and play.
 Supports spontaneity, inspiration, and the emergence of new relational possibilities within the group field.

 Individual, Ancestral, and Collective Healing – Centering on the remembrance of wholeness within individuals and collectives, recognizing healing as both personal and communal.
-Through compassionate, non-doing presence, stuckness and fragmentation can be met and integrated, allowing flow and wholeness to re-emerge, grounding us in our shared humanity and belonging within the Earth.
+Through compassionate, attuned presence, trauma processes can be met and integrated, allowing flow and wholeness to re-emerge, grounding us in our shared humanity and belonging within the Earth.

 Systems and Ecology – Exploring how individual and group experience is embedded within larger social, cultural, and ecological systems.
 Cultivates awareness of interdependence, responsibility, and relational ethics, inviting conscious participation in the wider contexts that shape and sustain life.